nestjs/docs.nestjs.com/content/recipes/crud.md

 > info **Request** GET /heroes/25?**join**=profile||address,bio

-The response will contain a hero object with a joined profile which will have `address` and `bio` columns selected.
+The response will contain a hero object with a joined profile which includes the `address` and `bio` columns.

-Also, the response will contain a `faction` object with the `name` column selected because it was set to `eager: true` and thus persists in every response.
+The response will also contain a `faction` object with the `name` column selected because it was set to `eager: true` (and thus persists in every response).

 You can find more information about relations in the project's [WiKi](https://github.com/nestjsx/crud/wiki/Controllers#join).

 #### Path params validation

-By default, [CRUD](https://github.com/nestjsx/crud) will create a slug with the name `id` and will be validating it as a `number`.
+By default, [CRUD](https://github.com/nestjsx/crud) creates a slug with the name `id` and validates it as a `number`.
+You can modify this behavior if desired.

-But there is a possibility to change this behavior.
 Assume, your entity has a primary column `_id` - a UUID string - and you need to use it as a slug for your endpoints.
-With these options it's easy to do:
+This can be done with the following options:

 ```typescript
 @Crud({